aryamanarora/cs50/README.md

 # CS50

-These are my programming examples for CS50, a programming course offered by Harvard.
+These are my programming examples for CS50x, a computer science course offered by Harvard University.

 ## Week 1
 * **hello.c** - simple "hello, world" program